Econo Lodge Downtown

 Located in the Joslyn Art Museum, the Witherspoon Concert Hall is a grand performance venue.
 The 1004 seater auditorium is equipped with an elaborate sound system and other state-of-the-art facilities, making it apt for concerts, lectures and corporate events.
 The special events department at the Witherspoon Concert Hall manages event bookings and happenings.

-One of the oldest standing palaces of the city, Rose Theater is a well-crafted classical building with Mediterranean style murals and balconies.
+One of the oldest standing palaces of the city, Rose Theater is a well-crafted classical building with Mediterranean-style murals and balconies.
 The building has a longstanding history of hosting theater performances, concerts and was also used as a film studio, until it was acquired by the Omaha Theater Company.
 The theater, today, hosts series of performances ranging from dance shows, ballet, stage shows and also can be rented out for various events.
 The building comprises a lavish main stage theater, grand lobby and several theaters dedicated to Hitchcock and other film personalities.
-A place where you can find series of activities held under one roof, visit their website for more information.

 This theatrical-style venue is part of the large Civic Auditorium arena complex.
 Completely renovated in 1996, the Music Hall hosts touring Broadway-style theatrical productions, national musical acts and well-known comedy shows.
 Past performances include Melissa Etheridge and Sarah McLachlin.
 The atmosphere here is much more intimate and casual than the grand Orpheum Theater.
 Four levels of seating and a proscenium stage offer an excellent view no matter where you sit.
 Plenty of paid and curbside parking is available.